Better Process Mapping and Sparse Quadratic Assignment: Introduction

 In this work, we make two important assumptions that are typically valid for modern supercomputers and the applications that run on those.
 First, communication patterns are almost always sparse since not all processes have to communicate with each other.
 This is especially true for large scale scientific simulations in which the underlying models of computation and communication are already sparse, see, \eg~\cite{catalyuerek1996dis,heuvelinecoop,schloegel2000gph}.
-To efficiently parallelize the simulation one normally employs graph partitioning techniques which then in turn yield a sparse communication pattern between the processes.
-Second, we assume that the hardware communication topology under consideration is hierarchical with communication links on the same level in the hierarchy featuring the same communication speed.
-This is typically observed in current high-performance systems, \eg SuperMUC\footnote{Leibniz Supercomputing Centre, Gauss Centre for Supercomputing e.V.}.
+To efficiently parallelize the simulation one normally employs Graph Partitioning (GP) techniques which then in turn yield a sparse communication pattern between the processes.
+Second, we assume that the hardware communication topology under consideration is hierarchical with communication links on the same level in the hierarchy exhibiting the same communication speed.
+This is typically the case for current high-performance systems.

 Using these assumptions, we derive algorithms that are able to create high quality mappings, as well as faster local search algorithms for improving assignments.
 Overall, our algorithms are able to compute better solutions than other recent heuristics for the problem.
 Improving the (practical) complexity of such algorithms is highly important, since the number of cores available in supercomputers is still increasing dramatically.
 The rest of this paper is organized as follows.
 In Section~\ref{s:preliminaries}, we introduce basic concepts and describe relevant related work, such as the algorithm of Brandfass \etal~\cite{brandfass2013rank}, in more detail.
-We present our main contributions in Section~\ref{s:main}.
+We present our main contributions in Section~\ref{s:main} and Section~\ref{s:modelcreation}.
+We also look at algorithms that create the communication model that has to be mapped.
 We implemented the techniques presented here in the graph partitioning framework KaHIP~\cite{kabapeE} (Karlsruhe High Quality Graph Partitioning).
-A summary of extensive experiments to evaluate algorithm performance is presented in Section~\ref{sec:experiments}.
-Experiments indicate that our algorithm not only drastically speeds up local search, but due to the multilevel approach that employs recently developed high quality partitioning techniques also finds better solutions in practice.
+A summary of extensive experiments to evaluate algorithm performance is presented in Section~\ref{sec:experiments}, and indicate that our algorithm not only drastically speeds up local search, but due to the multilevel approach combined with high quality partitioning techniques also finds better solutions in practice.
+Lastly, using hierarchical multisection algorithms that take the system hierarchy into account for model creation further improves the results of the overall process mapping.